NOMADIC DINING - FREQUENTLY ASKED QUESTIONS

 Can I take photos during the event?

 Yes, we do allow patrons to take photographs.
 If you get a good shot, please share it with us as we are always looking to update the pictures and gallery on our website.
-Please post it on Instagram, facebook, twitter: (@midunu, @MidunuGhana, #nomadicdining, ) or if you are old school, send it to email@example.com.
-If we use it on our site, we’ll offer you a drink on the house at your next dinner!
+Please post it on Instagram, facebook, twitter: (@midunu, @MidunuGhana, #nomadicdining, ) or if you are old school, send it to firstname.lastname@example.org.
+If we use it on our site, we’ll offer you a special treat at your next dinner!

 Is there a dress code?